-For employees assigned to a 56-hour or 42-hour work schedule, the on-duty Battalion Chief will determine the appropriate scheduling for employees to take Voting Leave.
+For employees assigned to a 56-hour work schedule, the on-duty Battalion Chief will determine the appropriate scheduling for employees to take Voting Leave.

 For employees assigned to a 40-hour daytime work schedule, the employee's immediate supervisor will determine the appropriate scheduling for employees to take Voting Leave.